marvande/epfl-ada-2019-data-analysis/README.md

 ### A list of internal milestones up until project milestone 2
 *Add here a sketch of your planning for the next project milestone.*
-General idea : analyze the dataset in general, i.e. find general trends And for the milestone 3 : have done some ML analyses to identify big clusters of consumers depending on demographic data
+Until milestone 2, we plan to have done the cleaning of the data, and the analyses of the trends.
+Thus we plan to follow the programme below:
-- Week 1 : Clean up the data and prepare the sets we want to keep
+- Until _07.11_ : Clean up the data and prepare the sets we want to keep for the analysis
-- Week 2 : Statistical analysis : identify the main trends and main household profiles.
-Define more in depth the possible relation (correlations, causality, dependencies etc.) in between shopping trends and household profiles.
+- Until _14.11_ : Study the shopping trends in this dataset : identify the main trends and main household profiles.
+- Until _21.11_ : Define more in depth the possible relation (correlations, causality, dependencies etc.) in between shopping trends and household profiles.
+- Until _25.11_ : Clean the code
-- Week 3 : Prepare the dataset for the clustering + clean the code and comment everything
+If time permits it, we will prepare the dataset for the clustering and eventually begin it.
+Between milestone 2 and 3, we will really concentrate on the prediction analysis.

 ### Questions for TAa
 Add here some questions you have for us, in general or project-specific.